vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 Of course, this is a highly idealized scenario; real projects will require weighing many options for deciding on the first story—and you likely won't have the luxury of waiting to write and prioritize the second story until you've gotten feedback from that first story.
 You might also decide that it's more important to prioritize the first story based on technical risk instead of user value; perhaps there's a potentially risky technical integration that you want to make sure the team has a handle on before moving forward with too many features that will be impacted by it.
 At the end of the day, it's up to you and your balanced team to put your heads together to effectively weight the tradeoffs and find the first starting point.

-## Q: Why Do We Estimate In Points, Not Time?
+## Q: Why Estimate In Points, Not Time?

 It doesn't matter if the organization is agile or [waterfall](https://en.wikipedia.org/wiki/Waterfall_model): it's generally valuable to know when something will be done.
 When will a feature be delivered?
 Will the release contain everything that we hoped to put in it?
 Delivery estimates help our product managers plan.